M-Hammad-Faisal/ProxyPal/README.md

 - `core/`: Contains the backend logic for the application.
     - `connection.py`: Manages the `ss-local` subprocess and connection lifecycle.
     - `parser.py`: Handles parsing of `ss://` access keys.
-    - `storage.py`: Manages saving and loading server configurations to a JSON file.
+    - `storage.py`: Manages saving and loading server configurations.
 - `ui/`: Contains all the user interface components.
     - `main_window.py`: The main application window and central controller.
     - `server_widget.py`: The UI for a single server card.